Performance model API

 Actual achievable true airspeed [m/s].

-- enum AEIC.types.SimpleFlightRules(value)
+- enum AEIC.performance.types.SimpleFlightRules(value)

 Flight rules class for simplest case, where the only distinction is between climb, cruise, and descent.